x0rzavi/Py-learn/README.md

 ---

+## Miscellaneous

+1. Write a program to calculate the area and perimeter of a circle.

 ## Projects

 1. Consider the following series: `1,1,2,3,4,9,8,27,16,81,32,243,64,729,128,2187…` This series is a mixture of 2 series.
 Write a program to find the nth term in the series.
 The nth term calculated by the program should be printed on the screen.
 No other character/string or message should be printed besides the value of the nth term.